klwdesigns/klw_base/_posts/2019-07-21-can-a-narcissist-love-you.md

 title: Can a Narcissist Love You?
 date: 2019-07-21T15:06:18.326Z
 ---
 Dealing with a narcissist can be one of the most confusing and painful psychological experiences in one’s life.
 And if your mother or father was a narcissist (or struggled with narcissistic tendencies), meeting a narcissist can feel like reuniting with family.
-You might even feel like “Ah, I’ve finally found the love of my life.”
+You might even think, “Ah, I’ve finally found the love of my life.”

 Illusions.
 Illusions.
 Run.